COVID-19: Restoring Richmond

 - Avoid touching your face prior to washing your hands.

 - Wear a mask, especially when indoors and in public spaces.
-While not mandatory, health officials say it can help to reduce the spread of airborne particles.
+Health officials say it can help to reduce the spread of airborne particles.

 - Recognize that feelings of fear, stress and worry are normal in a crisis.
 Support your mental health and wellbeing.